jmoh3/PullRequestAutomator/README.md

 4. Repo coordinates.
 5. Username of user making pull request.
 6. Path to the password of user making pull request.
+7. Name of person making pull request.
-7. Email of person making pull request.
+8. Email of person making pull request.

 Patch file must be in following format: